heitzmann/gdstk/README.md

 #### From source

-The module must be linked aginst LAPACK and zlib.
+The module must be linked aginst zlib.
 The included CMakeLists.txt file can be used as a guide.

 Installation from source should follow the usual method (there is no need to compile the static library beforehand):